Commercial Agriculture Regulatory Program

 Since the 1980s, the San Diego Water Board has regulated discharges from agricultural and nursery operations (Agricultural Operations) within its jurisdictional boundaries by requiring the implementation of management measures and/or best management practices to prevent or minimize the discharge of pollutants that may adversely impact the quality or beneficial uses of the waters of the State.

-The General Agricultural Orders contain requirements for Commercial Agricultural Operations to implement measures to protect downstream water quality.
+The General Agricultural Orders require Commercial Agricultural Operations to implement measures to protect downstream water quality.
 For example, Commercial Agricultural Operations must:

-- Construct site maps and topographic maps demonstrating items such as property boundaries, growing areas, surface flow directions, drinking water and irrigation wells, material and waste storage areas
+- Provide maps with property boundaries, growing areas, surface flow directions, drinking water and irrigation wells, material and waste storage areas, and BMPs

-- Use effective management practices to eliminate or reduce discharges of fertilizers, pesticides, herbicides, and sediment
+- Use effective BMPs to eliminate or reduce discharges of fertilizers, pesticides, herbicides, and sediment

-- Complete annual training to ensure effective implementation of management practices
+- Complete annual training regarding protection of water quality

 - Conduct water quality monitoring and reporting activities

-- Pay an annual fee based on acreage of irrigated lands.
+- Pay an annual fee based on acreage of irrigated acreage

 How to enroll:

-To enroll in the General Agricultural Orders and obtain regulatory coverage, each discharger must complete an on-line enrollment process using the GeoTracker database.
+To enroll in the General Agricultural Orders and obtain regulatory coverage, each operation must complete an on-line enrollment application using the GeoTracker database.
 Please download these Instructions for Enrolling.
-Dischargers wishing to comply with the General Agriculture Orders by joining the San Diego Region Irrigated Lands Group have a different enrollment process and should contact them for more information.
+Operations wishing to comply with the General Agriculture Orders by joining the San Diego Region Irrigated Lands Group have a different enrollment process and should contact them for more information.

-In addition to the one-time enrollment fee, each discharger must pay an annual permit fee that is based on acreage of irrigated lands.
-Upon enrollment, the State Water Resources Control Board will send an invoice with an annual permit fee.
-Members of an approved Third-Party Group (described below) will receive a discounted rate.
+Each operation must pay an annual fee that is based on acreage of irrigated lands, in addition to a one-time enrollment fee.
+Members of an approved Third-Party Group will receive a discounted rate.
 Third-Party Groups will pay the annual permit fees to the State Water Board on behalf of their members.
 Annual fees are described on the State Water Board's Fee Schedule website.

 Subscribe to our Agriculture and Nurseries email list to receive notifications and the latest updates.
 After subscribing, you will need to check your email host for a confirmation email to complete the subscription.